Projects

 NGC5972 jet feedback

-August 2021 - August 2024
+August 2021 - February 2025

 It is widely accepted that active galactic nuclei (AGN) feedback in the form of radio jets, radiation, and/or winds has a significant impact on the surrounding interstellar medium.
 However, the role of photoionization (by the accretion disk) vs that of shock ionization (by jets/winds) has not yet been unambiguously disentangled.
 Previous studies have shown that the spatial coincidence between optical and radio emission could indicate AGN jet/wind induced shock.
 However, there is a still lack of comprehensive understanding of the effects of highly energetic jets on the host and its immediate surroundings.